''This is a 'thank you' for the excellent Oman trip in February. Neatly missing the worst of the English winter, and

 Our excursion to the deserts of central Oman is to witness flocks of sandgrouse, as well as to search the oases for other specialities.
 The southern region is influenced by a monsoon, resulting in flora and fauna unique in Arabia.
 The birds here have an African influence, with Bruce’s Green Pigeon, African Rock Bunting and African Paradise Flycatcher alongside South Arabian Wheatear and Pheasant-tailed Jacana.

 Oman is a safe, welcoming country, if anything somewhat old-fashioned in terms of good manners and public behaviour.
-We always look forward to returning, and this will be our tenth visit.
+We always look forward to returning, and this will be our ninth visit.

-After our flight we will go straight to the nearby Majan Hotel in Muscat, our base for the first five nights.
-From here we have easy access to the best sites along the northern coast and the coastal mountains.
+After our flight we will go straight to the nearby Al Majan Hotel in Muscat, our base for the first five nights.
+From here we have access to the best sites along the northern coast, as well as nearby mountains, scrub and parkland.

-We will visit the Ras Sawadi peninsula where we will check the extensive beach for Greater and Lesser Sand Plovers.
-Sometimes we can pick out the distinctive Terek Sandpiper amongst the more familiar species.
-Both Crested and Lesser Crested Terns rest up on the sand dwarfed by the “king of gulls” the stunning Great Black-headed Gull.
+We will visit the Ras Sawadi peninsula where we will check the woodlands for small birds.
+On the beach we can compare Greater and Lesser Sand Plovers and pick out Terek Sandpipers amongst the many more familiar species.
+Lesser Crested, Caspian and Saunder’s Terns rest up on the sand, dwarfed by the ‘king of gulls’, the stunning Great Black-headed Gull.

 One morning we will visit the old port of Muscat, with its Sooty and Slender-billed Gulls, Crested Terns and Western Reef Herons.
 From here we will take an inshore boat trip on the sheltered waters, where Red-necked Phalaropes congregate around pods of feeding dolphins.
 Common, Bottlenose and Spinner Dolphins are the most numerous.
 On one visit we watched 40 Long-beaked Common Dolphins attacking fish in massive swirling shoals known as bait balls.